Ipstenu/dreamobjects/readme.txt

 <strong>The automated backup is set to run at 3am but it didn't run till 8am!</strong>

 That's not an error.
-WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.
+WordPress kicks off cron jobs when someone visits your site, so if no one visited the site from 3am to 8am, then the job to backup wouldn't run until then.

 <strong>Why is nothing happening when I press the backup ASAP button?</strong>

 First turn on logging, then run it again.
 If it gives output, then it's running, so read the log to see what the error is.
 If it just 'stops', it should have suggestions as to why.

-You can also log in via SSH and run 'wp dreamobjects backup' to see if that works.
+You can also log in via SSH and run `wp dreamobjects backup` to see if that works.

 == Screenshots ==
 1. DreamObjects Private Key